ChaitanyaVSH/Kotlin/README.md

 var/val name: TYPE = VALUE
 var x: Int =3;
 val x: Int =3;
-var name: string = "Chaitanya";
+var name: String = "Chaitanya";
-TYPE can be Int, string etc
+TYPE can be Int, String etc
 ```
 We do not need to explicitly specify the type